teron131/Finetune-Cost-Analysis/README.md

 # Finetune Cost Analysis: Finetune vs Prompt Engineering

-[CostAnalysis.ipynb](CostAnalysis.ipynb) provides a comprehensive mathematical analysis to compare the cost implications of two distinct approaches to model usage with [OpenAI Pricing](https://openai.com/pricing) on finetuning and prompt engineering.
+[CostAnalysis.ipynb](CostAnalysis.ipynb) provides a comprehensive mathematical analysis, utilizing Monte Carlo simulation to compare the cost implications of two distinct approaches to model usage with [OpenAI Pricing](https://openai.com/pricing) on finetuning and prompt engineering.

 ## Contents:

 1. **Mathematical Model**:

-   Introduces a mathematical framework to compare the costs associated with choosing the finetuning approach against the prompt engineering approach for a given operational period.
+   Introduces a mathematical framework, underpinned by Monte Carlo Simulation, to compare the costs associated with choosing the finetuning approach against the prompt engineering approach for a given operational period.

 2. **Finetuning**: